Ricette di Sicilia

 - 8

-Place the second dough disc on top and pinch the edges together firmly to seal with a decorative ridge.
+Place the second disc on top and seal the edges by pinching to form a neat corded rim.

 - 9

-Brush the top with extra virgin olive oil and prick it gently all over with a fork.
+Brush the surface with extra virgin olive oil and prick lightly with a fork.

 - 10

-Bake in a preheated oven at 200°C for about 20 minutes, until the flatbread is beautifully golden and crisp.
+Bake in a preheated oven at 200°C for about 20 minutes, until golden and crisp.

 - 11

-Allow to cool for a few minutes before slicing and serving.
+Allow to cool slightly before slicing and serving.

 💡 Tips and Variations